 • The customer gets an email with a notification that the order is waiting for payment

-• The order statuses - On hold, Free for manufacturing, Manufacturing, Post production, Re-printing, Ready for shipping, Shipped, Ready for pickup, Delivered, Canceled by customer, Canceled by admin | e-mail:
+• The order statuses - On hold, Free for manufacturing, Manufacturing, Post-production, Re-printing, Ready for shipping, Shipped, Ready for pickup, Delivered, Canceled by customer, Canceled by admin | e-mail:

-• The customer gets an email that the order status has been changed from previous order status to current
+• The customer gets an email that the order status has been changed from the previous order status to current

-• The shop gets an email that the order status has been changed from previous order status to current
+• The shop gets an email that the order status has been changed from the previous order status to current

 • The order status - PO Payment due | e-mail: